Emergent-Reputation/Core/README.md

 4. `$ npx hardhat run scripts/deploy`
 5. `$ npx hardhat run scripts/server` # TODO

+## Deploying new contract:
+ - run `$ npx hardhat deploy`
+ - Copy the address value into the contract address field in the tests

 ## New Prespective
 1. Get rid of signature lists for out-signatures
 2. Get rid of all signatures at the CID payload layer.